Cloudxtreme/simple-cdn-server/README.md

 # CDN application

 - Use nginx
-- Use pure-ftpd or ftp ruby
+- Use a ruby gem for ftp server
-- Use Sinatra
+- Use Rails

 ## Example of use